 “I do, too,” John replied.
 Then we had to catch our breath.
 We proposed the same name at the same time: Always Giving Back, AGB.

 Growing an inspired name into an inspired business based on community engagement, economic development, diversity, and inclusion has meant lots of hard work, learning, and listening.
 After a decade in business, two basic tenets drive our success—providing career development and resources to underserved communities.

 Community Engagement Starts With Career Development

 One of AGB’s differentiators is our commitment to constant training.
 We go above and beyond the state’s requirements because we know that to excel you must put the work in.
 Our mission to eliminate economic inequities includes training our security officers for the challenges they face.
 Once we secure contracts in at-risk neighborhoods, we begin to build community relationships that far transcend business as usual.
-AGB engages the community by hiring locally; practicing diversity and inclusion, and providing career development opportunities.
+AGB, an award-winning security company, engages the community by hiring locally; practicing diversity and inclusion, and providing career development opportunities.

 First, we hire from the community itself.
 Security employees who work where they live will find more acceptance and less resistance from the people there.
 But it’s also important that we provide access and career development to people who might not otherwise find opportunity.
 That includes women: In the male-dominated field of security, more than half of our hires (55%) are female.
 We’re also proud to say that in 2019, we spent $2.5 million on diverse suppliers, including those certified as minority business enterprises (MBE) and women’s business enterprises (WBE).